jzhoulab/puffin/README.md

 # Puffin

 This repository contains code for Puffin and Puffin-D. The associated preprint **“Sequence basis of transcription initiation in human genome”** will be available soon.
 Puffin is an interpretation-focused sequence model for transcription initiation in the human genome which is also applicable to other mammalian species.
 Puffin can *predict basepair-resolution transcription initiation signals* using only genomic sequence as input,  and more importantly *analyze the sequence basis of any transcription start site (TSS) at motif and basepair levels*.
 For the prediction-focused deep learning model Puffin-D, scroll to [here](https://github.com/jzhoulab/puffin/tree/main#puffin-d).
-To reproduce the analyses in our manuscript, please visit our manuscript [repo](https://github.com/jzhoulab/puffin_manuscript).
+To reproduce the analyses in our manuscript and training code, please visit our [manuscript repo](https://github.com/jzhoulab/puffin_manuscript).

 For most use cases, we highly recommend our user-friendly web server that runs Puffin in your browser with interactive visualization [tss.zhoulab.io](https://tss.zhoulab.io).